 Strasmore Research

-Monday, July 6, 2026 — the first session back from the Independence Day weekend — opened with a growth-led gap up and held it.
-QQQ closed 1.39% against DIA's 0.42%, the mirror of Thursday's rotation, and breadth ran green: 3861 liquid names rose against 224262.4% of the tape.
-Most of the index move arrived as the reopening gap, not the intraday grind.
-Every number below is read from a stored query — expand any panel for the exact SQL.
+Monday, July 6, 2026, the first session back from the Independence Day weekend, opened with a growth-led gap up and held it.
+QQQ closed 1.39% against DIA's 0.42%, the mirror of Thursday's rotation, and breadth ran green: 3861 liquid names rose against 2242.
+Most of the move was the reopening gap, priced at the tightest index quote of the trailing month.
+Every number below is read from a stored query.

 The scoreboard

-Every change compares July 6's last regular-session minute bar with Thursday July 2's — three calendar days and one market holiday back.
+Changes compare July 6's last regular-session minute bar with Thursday July 2's, one market holiday back.

 The exact SQL behind every number